itaisinger/SKR4P/README.md

 link to Mark's page: https://twitter.com/pixel_sevral

 # about
-The game was made in 10 days in unity as my unity debut project. it is here both as an exe inside winrar and as the source files.
+The game was made in 10 days in unity as my unity debut project.
+The source files are here and the an exe can be found in the itch page: https://itaisinger.itch.io/skr4p

 ## Screenshots